 Because rabbits are so fearful, any movement or sign of a human’s presence will usually scare them away.
 Having an outside dog, adding lights to your garden, or putting motion scare devices in your yard are all strategies to keep unwanted bunnies away.

 Is human urine effective at keeping rabbits away from your yard?

 Yes, rabbits dislike the odor of human urine.
 They perceive humans as predators and will avoid any pee odors.
 Human urine is one of the most efficient repellants available, and according to some specialists, it is the only one that works.

 How can I keep rabbits away from my flowerbeds?

 There are various strategies to defend your landscape from a rabbit invasion.
-Temporary protection can be provided by erecting barriers around your plants, such as chicken wire fencing.
+Temporary protection can be provided by erecting barriers, such as chicken wire fencing, around your plants.

-However, if the rabbits really want to get to your plants, they will tunnel under the fence.
-A dog in your yard will also assist to keep rabbits away.
+However, if the rabbits want to get to your plants, they will tunnel under the fence.
+A dog in your yard will also assist in keeping rabbits away.

 What natural odors repel rabbits?